 This is also the reason children come to school in their PE kits and do not bring a PE bag with them

 Government guidance states that children can not share their everyday resources and therefore we ask that children bring in a pencil case with resources for the classroom .This pencil case will stay in school at all times.
 If possible, please provide the following items in pencil cases.

 Any resources you cannot provide will be provided by school.

 Children in Reception and Nursery do not need to bring a pencil case to school.

-School will provide all children and staff with hand sanitiser, dispensers will be available for use across the school.
+School provides all children and staff with hand sanitiser, dispensers are available across the school.
 Children will also be washing their hands regularly with soap and water.

-Children can bring their own individual bottle of hand sanitiser to school if they wish, however, this must be a pocket sized miniature bottle and must be in the original packaging with a clear label to show the contents.
+Children can bring their own individual bottle of hand sanitiser to school if they wish however this must be a pocket sized miniature bottle and must be in the original packaging to show the contents.